Anthony Portantino: Political positions

+Neurodiversity and Youth Mental Health

+Portantino’s legislative record reflects responsive and effective policymaking of a breadth of issues related to neurodiversity.

+After six years of legislative effort, Portantino’s Senate Bill 805 was signed into law in 2023, expanding service and treatment options for autism.
+The bill was supported by advocacy groups such as DIR/Floortime Coalition of California.

+California’s 2023-2024 budget included funding for K–2 screening for reading difficulties, including dyslexia, the culmination of three years of advocacy by Portantino and allies.
+The policy was supported by groups such as the California PTA, California School Psychologists Association, and Decoding Dyslexia CA.

+In 2024, Portantino's Senate Bill 357 was passed, removing language from the vehicle code that discriminates against conditions such as epilepsy, protecting the doctor-patient relationship and improving access to care.
+The legislation was endorsed by the American Epilepsy Society and the Epilepsy Foundation Los Angeles.

+In 2022, Senate Bill 1016 improved educational access for an estimated 300,000 California students with Fetal Alcohol Spectrum Disorder (FASD).

+Portantino also authored several bills related to youth mental health.
+In 2019, after several attempts, Senate Bill 328 was passed to align school start times with the biological clocks of teens, mandating a later start time for middle schools and high schools.
+In 2021, the governor signed Senate Bill 14, allowing student absences for behavioral health concerns to be treated the same as excused absences for physical health concerns.
+That same year, Senate Bill 224 was passed.
+The law, mandating mental health instruction in middle schools and high schools, was endorsed by National Alliance on Mental Illness – California, California Alliance of Child & Family Services, California Association of Student Councils, California Youth Empowerment Network, National Center for Youth Law, and the Children’s Partnership.

 LGBTQ+ rights

 In response by the 2012 decision of the U.S. 9th Circuit Court of Appeals to overturn Proposition 8, Portantino stated “My brother fought this battle for three decades.
 He spent his life fighting for equality and civil rights.
 It was a lifelong dream of his to be treated like everyone else.”

 In 2022, Portantino attended Glendale Pride.

 Portantino attended a December 2022 candlelight vigil hosted by glendaleOUT to mourn and remember LGBTQ+ deaths.
 The vigil raised funds for the Transgender Law Center and Pink Armenia.

+In 2023, glendaleOUT acknowledged Portantino with their Crown Jewel Award, "for being the only elected official who showed up to our events throughout the year[.]"

 Armenia and Artsakh

-Portantino, who has been collaborating with the Governor Gavin Newsom’s office to educate state officials and colleagues on the historic significance of the project, thanked the Governor for signing California's 2022-2023 State Budget, which allocates $10 million in new funding for the Armenian American Museum.
+Portantino, who has been collaborating with California Governor Gavin Newsom’s office to educate state officials and colleagues on the historic significance of the project, thanked the Governor for signing California's 2022-2023 State Budget, which allocates $10 million in new funding for the Armenian American Museum.

 During a 2022 meeting with the Armenian National Committee of America, Portantino expressed a desire to improve trade relations between California and Armenia.